Hello, and welcome to Pine Lake. We’re so glad you’re here, sharing this beautiful community with us.

-Now, I can’t tell you how to fit the furniture that used to fit into your square living room in your old place, into the longer, rectangular (sort of) living room in Pine Lake.
+Now, we can’t tell you how to fit the furniture that used to fit into your square living room in your old place, into rectangular living room in Pine Lake.

 First things to do as you get settled:

-- Get a Post Office box (free, because home mail delivery is not available in this small city) and give this address or another billable address to the City Clerk.
+- Go to the Pine Lake Post Office and get a PO box (free, because home mail delivery is not available in this small city) and give this address to the City Clerk.

-- Make sure your house numbers are posted in a conspicuous place visible from the street: at least 3” high, in a contrasting color.
+- Make sure your house number is posted in a conspicuous place visible from the street: at least 3 ft. high, in a contrasting color.
 This will make it easy to identify your house in case of and emergency.

 Tips on Transitioning to Pine Lake:

 - When someone offers you help, take it.
 They really mean it, and are not “just being polite.”

 - When someone invites you to stop by, do it.
 They really mean it.
 (See point above).

 - Join PLAIN, the neighborhood organization.
 Meetings are the third Thursday of the month, at 7:00, in the Beach House.
 (Lakeshore Drive. next to the Beach) Check Community Calendar for any schedule changes.